The

 And when control is disguised as concern, it's not protection; it's policing.

-Even those with good intentions think they’re using the first definition of judgment when they’re actually practicing the second.
 Yes, judgment can mean “sensible conclusions,” but only when you have access to facts, context, and consent.
 Otherwise, concern without consent is surveillance, not empathy.
 It’s assumption dressed as morality.
 And assumption weaponized as morality is not discernment; it’s shaming.
 It's dogma.
-It’s the 2025 echo of burning witches, except now, instead of tomatoes at the stocks (or worse), it's words hidden behind glass screens.
+It’s the 2025 echo of burning witches, except now, instead of tomatoes at the stocks, it's words hidden behind glass screens.

-That’s exactly what’s happening when we comment on a stranger's body: we treat their body as proof of a moral failure we have assigned to them.
+That’s exactly what’s happening when we comment on a stranger's body: we treat their body as proof of a moral failure we have taken the liberty of assigning to them when we are not entitled to do so.

 "They're thin..." 👀👀